-Greens are rich in nutrients such as magnesium, calcium, phosphorus, iron, potassium, zinc, folate and vitamins A, C, E and K. They also contain plenty of fiber and chlorophyll.
+Greens are rich in nutrients such as magnesium, calcium, phosphorus, iron, potassium, zinc, folate, and vitamins A, C, E, and K. They also contain plenty of fiber and chlorophyll.
 Chlorophyll is the pigment that gives green vegetables their color.

 But there’s a whole lot more to leafy greens than just chlorophyll, and that means more benefits for your health as well!

-Benefits of leafy greens
+The benefits of leafy greens

-They are heart healthy!
+They are heart healthy

-Leafy greens are rich in the B vitamin folate.
+Leafy greens are rich in B vitamin folate.
 Folate has been shown to reduce levels of the amino acid homocysteine.
 Elevated homocysteine levels have been connected with an increased risk of heart disease and stroke.
 A reduction of homocysteine may reduce heart disease and stroke risk when greens are consumed regularly.

 Helps the brain stay healthy

 A study published in Neurology in January of 2018 found that people who ate 1/2 cup cooked greens or 1 cup raw daily experienced a slower decline in cognitive function.
-A seperate review in the Journal of Alzheimer’s Disease in 2014 found that those who consumed a Mediterranean diet, which includes a lot of leafy greens had a reduced risk of Alzheimer’s.
+A separate review in the Journal of Alzheimer’s Disease in 2014 found that those who consumed a Mediterranean diet, which includes a lot of leafy greens had a reduced risk of Alzheimer’s.